 Hopefully this has you thinking of how to tackle a problem of your own or make a fun thing just for friends or family.
 Home-cooked apps are fun, useful, and a breath of fresh air.

-So, go forth cook up some of your own.
+So, go forth cook up some of your own apps.
+And if you do, tell me about it.
+You can find me at these places.